District-scale Gold Exploration in Yukon

 This Triumph Gold profile is part of a paid investor education campaign.*

 Triumph Gold Corp.
 (TSXV:TIG,OTC:TIGCF,FWB:8N61) is a precious metals exploration and development company focused on advancing its district-scale Freegold Mountain project in the Yukon.
 The property hosts three known deposits including multiple showings with successful drilling, trenching and sampling.
-The highlight of the property is the world-class exploration on the Yukon’s richest porphyry, the Blue Sky porphyry featuring the WAu Breccia.
+The highlight of the property is the world-class exploration on one of Yukon’s richest porphyries, the Blue Sky porphyry.